-1. Threshold Eligibility Screening Process - All applications received by the submission deadline will first be screened by the EPA using the threshold eligibility criteria in Section III.C: Threshold Eligibility Criteria.
+- 1. Threshold Eligibility Screening Process All applications received by the submission deadline will first be screened by the EPA using the threshold eligibility criteria in Section III.C: Threshold Eligibility Criteria.
 Applications that do not pass the threshold eligibility review will not be evaluated further or considered for funding.
 Applicants deemed ineligible for funding consideration as a result of the threshold eligibility review will be notified within 15 calendar days of the ineligibility determination.
-Applications meeting the threshold eligibility criteria will be reviewed through a regional review process by review panels comprised of EPA staff and/or external reviewers.

-- 2. Panel Review and Evaluation Process All applications that meet the Threshold Eligibility Criteria after the screening review will undergo technical review based on the criteria in Section V: Application Review Information.
-Separate ranking lists for Track 1 and Track 2 will be developed by each review group.
-Those ranking lists will also clearly identify projects eligible for track consideration, as described in Section II.A: What is the amount of available funding? - 3.
-Final Selection Process and Other Factors Final rankings and selection recommendations from the regional review panels based on the ranking lists will be presented to the Headquarters Selection Official, who will then make the final selections for award based on the ranking lists.
+Applications meeting the threshold eligibility criteria will be reviewed through a regional review process by a review panel comprised of EPA staff and/or external reviewers. - 2.
+Panel Review and Evaluation Process All applications that meet the Threshold Eligibility Criteria after the screening review will be reviewed based on the criteria in Section V: Application Review Information. - 3.
+Final Selection Process and Other Factors Final rankings and selection recommendations from the review panels based on the ranking lists will be presented to the Headquarters Selection Official who will then make the final selections for award based on the ranking lists.
 The EPA anticipates selecting at least one grant per EPA region, depending on the quantity and quality of the applications received.
-The EPA expects to select applications in Track 1 to meet the 40 percent Justice40 goal as described in Section II: Award Information.
 In addition to the ranking lists, the Selection Official may also consider any of the following other factors in making final selection decisions among the high-ranking applications from the regional lists: - a.
-Geographic Diversity The EPA may consider the mix of high-ranking projects located in urban and rural areas or different regions of the country when making final selections, as well as the geographical nature or impact of the project. - b.
-Programmatic Priorities ORCR priorities that may focus on certain SMM, environmental, and/or public health issues.
-These overarching priorities may be considered when making final selections among high-ranking applications. - c.
-Diversity of Project Types The EPA may consider the mix of high-ranking project types when making final selections to ensure that project types vary among those being awarded. - d.
-Diversity of Organization Types The EPA may consider the mix of high-ranking projects from various types of organizations when making final selections to ensure that project types vary among those being awarded. - e.
-"Shovel-Ready" Projects The EPA may consider projects that can be implemented in six to 12 months when making final selections.
+Geographic Diversity The EPA may consider the mix of high-ranking projects located in urban and rural areas or different regions of the country when making final selections, as well as the geographical nature or impact of the portfolio of projects, such as a balance in funding for smaller Tribes, larger Tribes, and intertribal consortia.
+EPA may also consider making the number of awards in line with the Tribal distribution across the EPA regions.